crs4/omero.biobank-docker/README.md

 Running
 -------

-Use the 'obbdock' script to start, stop and restart the omero.biobank nodes on you machine.
+Use the 'obbdock' script to start, stop and restart the omero.biobank nodes on your machine.